 Rest assured, we are vigilant about keeping our customers informed and empowered to protect themselves.

 At Intuit TurboTax, we place the highest importance on protecting our customers’ data and privacy.
-We are doing our best to stop these phishers and protect our customers.
-When one of these scams involves our products, the company posts an alert at security.intuit.com to help people separate the fact from faked.
+We are doing our best to stop phishers and protect our customers.
+TurboTax will post any known alerts at security.intuit.com to help people separate the fact from what is fake.
 The site includes advice on how to protect your identity and your computer from criminals.
-You can find examples of phishing emails at security.intuit.com.
+To get a better idea of what a phishing email might look like, you can find examples at security.intuit.com.

 If you do receive a suspicious email, DO NOT take any action other than forwarding the email to email@example.com.
 You can protect yourself, and others from being lured.
 Information is power.
 The more we work together to identify and alert other customers about phishing scams, the safer everyone will be.